githubrohitsonawane7725/Predictive-Car-Price-Modelling-using-Linear-Regression-Deployed-using-AWS/README.md

 - **Terraform**: For infrastructure deployment.
 - **Azure Subscription**: You need an active Azure account with appropriate permissions.

-Tools Used
+### Tools Used

-Terraform: For infrastructure provisioning.
+ - Terraform: For infrastructure provisioning.
+ - Git: For version control of your infrastructure code.
+ - Visual Studio Code: An integrated development environment (IDE) commonly used for editing Terraform files.

-Azure CLI: To manage Azure resources and configure settings.
+ - Azure CLI: To manage Azure resources and configure settings.

 ## Directory Structure